dmjohnsson23/Ordain/README.md

 * API definition
 * JSON serialization

 Depending on your toolset, you may be able to combine *some* of these into a single schema, but it's unlikely you can combine all of them.
 As you update things, you may find these different schemas becoming "out of sync".
-Best-case scenario, it's repetetive boilerplate code.
+Best-case scenario, it's repetitive boilerplate code.

 That's where Ordain comes in.
-This plugin-based system is designed to allow you to define your schema once, and various plugins can perform code generation to build the nessesary bits in whatever language or library you choose.
+Ordain is not designed as a single tool, but rather a common language that could theoretically be used by several different tools or libraries to perform tasks such as validation, code generation, and so forth.

-The project currently exists as a rough draft of a basic specification, and a partially-implemented parser for the syntax.
+The project currently exists as a rough draft of a basic specification, and a partially-implemented proof-of-concept parser for the syntax written in Python.

-## Some terminology
+# Some Terminology

-* Ordination: A schema written in Ordain format
+An *Ordination* is a schema written in the Ordain format.

-* Priest: A plugin or tool cabable of reading and acting on an Ordination (e.g. the `php-doctrine` integration)
-* Rite: A specific task performed by a priest (e.g. the `ordain php-doctrine generate` command)
-* Cannon: A context which the priest recognizes, used for language and/or plugin-specific features (The PHP Doctrine plugin might recognize the `php`, `orm`, and `php-doctrine` cannons)
-* High Priest: The core application suppling the root-level `ordain` commands, parsing library, and general tooling
+A *Target* is an umbrella term used to refer to any tool, library, framework, database engine, or application which intends to directly read or interact with ordinations.
+Sticking with the theme, we may also sometimes refer to these as *Priests*.

+The *Cannon* is the set of all tags recognized by a given target, as will be explained later.

 ## Ordination Files

-Your Ordain schema definition file, or Ordination, is the template from which all your other schemas will be generated.
-The Ordination format aims to be highly declaritive, and to support all the most common features amoung the myriad of supported programming languages.
+Your Ordain schema definition file, or Ordination, is the centralized definition of your data format.
+The Ordination format aims to be highly declarative, and to support all the most common features among the myriad of supported programming languages.
 The format also supports language-specific features via Cannon tags.

 ### Data structures